htmllover/aptonic-docs/logo-setting.md

 ### Logo Setting
-The Logo Container can be found in the Nav Container - `.navbar` on `header` section.
+The Logo can be found in the Nav Container - `.navbar` on `header` section.
 ```html
 <!--start logo-->
 <a class="navbar-brand page-scroll" href="index.html">